mikerae/logging-in-game/README.md

 For this project it was decided to design from the smallest screen upwards.
 Three columns with 15px padding were used for extra small screens:

 ![Extra Small Screens](/assets/images/3-columns-xsm.png)

 Twelve narrow columns were used for small screens:

 ![Small Screens](/assets/images/12-columns-sm.png)
 Twelve wider columns were used for larger screens:

 ![Larger Screens](/assets/images/12-columns-lg.png)

+### Origonal Art Work
+All art work was created for this project by Sarah Rae and is used with permission and gratitude.
+All copyrights for the artwork are owned and reserved by Sarah Rae.

+## Deployment
+### IDE
+The Integrated Development Environment used was Git Pod.
+A template from the Code Institute was used to load all necessary Git Pod resources.
+### Version Tracking: Git Commit
+Git Commit was used extensively to incrementally record each atomic development step.
+The use of Summary Lines and Body text in these commits helps towards keeping the purpose and detail of each commit easily understandable.
+### Version Tracking: Code Comments
+Comments were used extensively in HTML, CSS and JS files to clearly mark each section of code in order to facilitate future maintenece and development.